 Write reviews to get reviews

 You can actually build your brand online by giving reviews to companies within your partner and referral networks because what helps them will, in turn, help you.
-Google and LinkedIn are great places for getting for getting reciprocal reviews, so start there.
+Google and LinkedIn are great places for getting reciprocal reviews, so start there.

 The value of Google+ and Google My Business